zeroN1/engineering-test/front-end/README.md

 # Front End Engineering Test
 At Orah, most of our services are written in Javascript/Typescript.
 New features on the web are written in React with Typescript.
-This project has a similar setup to our web application.
-It will give you an idea of the codebase you will be working with as a front end engineer at Orah.
+This project will give you an idea of the codebase you will be working with as a front end engineer at Orah.

 ## Technology
 This project is written in React with Typescript.
 However, it is not required for you to complete this test in Typescript.
-We are happy for you to complete this test using only Javascript (or more accurately Typescript without any type definitions).
 If this is your first time using Typescript, you can quickly (within 5 minutes) get started after reading this [guide](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

 We use [styled-component](https://styled-components.com/docs/basics#getting-started) for styling in this project.
 Feel free to use `css` or `sass` if you are more comfortable with them.

-This project also uses [material-ui](https://material-ui.com/components/buttons/) and [react-fontawesome](https://fontawesome.com/how-to-use/on-the-web/using-with/react) for some of the components and icons.
-You may use any component/icon library that you are familiar with.

 ## Instructions
-1. This test has all the necessary components for a functional app with some missing functionality which you will need to implement, however please feel free to add any files/components you deem useful.
+This test has all the necessary components for a functional app with some missing functionality which you will need to implement, however please feel free to add any files/components you deem useful.

-2. Please fork this repo under your own github account and create a branch named `solution` once you are ready to start.
-3. Please commit as you would normally do under your own `solution` branch as we would love to see how you progress.
+Please fork this repo under your own github account and create a branch named `solution` once you are ready to start and commit as you would normally do under your own `solution` branch as we would love to see how you progress.

-4. Try to go as far as you can but please do not spend more than 2-3 hours on this test.
-5. Create a Pull Request from `solution` to `master` under your own repo.
+Create a Pull Request from `solution` to `master` under your own repo.
 Add a notes in the PR description if there is anything you want to mention, e.g. extra details you added or functional choice you made or things that you could improve.

 ## Tasks
 ### 1. Implement search and sort of students